 I used to love my morning cup of coffee, and the stronger the better!
 However, I ended my 12-year affair with “the bean” back in 2008.
-I did this primarily as part of a raw food diet trial.
 I also wanted to free myself from my caffeine addiction.
 I was tired of waking up every morning with a headache, needing that first cup just to feel “normal” and alert.

 I’ve read about how caffeine over-consumption leads to exhaustion, fatigue and addiction.
 I saw parallels with my own experiences, as an avid coffee drinker that I wanted to test this out for myself.
 I decided to go off coffee for a couple weeks to see what health benefits I would experience.

 It took me two weeks to wean myself from coffee to green tea, which contains a third of the caffeine as coffee.
 I’ve tried to go cold-turkey before, but the detox symptoms were excruciating and I could only last one day before caving in to my cravings.

 How I Quit The Bean Without Suffering (Too Much)

 Caffeine withdrawal symptoms can range from a mild headache to full-blown flu-like symptoms.
 To me, it felt like someone was trying to split my head open from the inside.
 To reduce detox, I drank two cups of green tea the first week but I still had a mild headache for the first couple days.
 It was manageable, though.

 After the first week, I went to one cup of tea.
 Halfway through the second week, it was late afternoon before I realized that I hadn’t had my tea that day.
 That was the last day I had a caffeinated beverage.